PitPik/circularjs/README.md

 CircularJS combines all those components to easily abstract app modules and build high performance SPAs.
 CircularJS is very small (~5.5kBytes gZip) and fast and therefore the best joice for mobile apps.

+The intention to build CircularJS was to create something small and fast that is easy to learn and feels closer to javaScript rather than having to learn a new language or complicated aptterns.
+Using CircularJS is quite easy and ...

 ## APIs

 This documentation will be continued soon.
 For now you can see some demos (also delivered by this repository) to explore how CircularJS works.